vitkl/viral_project/domain_enrichment_permutation.md

 # Choose statistic for permutations:
 # frequency in a set (of human interacting partners of viral protein) or fold_enrichment? frequency is used if TRUE
-frequency = F
+frequency = TRUE
+# Do I remove proteins with missing domains before p-value calculation and calculate qvalue (won't work if there are a lot of zeros)?
+remove_zeros = TRUE
+calculate_qval = remove_zeros
+# how many permutations?
+N_permut = 1000
 ```

 ## Null hypothesis description

 ## How often do we observe specific fold enrichment value among interactors of a viral protein

+### Summary:
+- **statistic:** fold enrichment of a domain among interacting partners of viral protein
+- **data:** viral protein - human protein interactions; human protein - human domain interactions
+- **inference method:** permutations along viral protein - human protein interface
+- **results plotted:** permutation-derived distribution of a statistic; pvalue distribution; pvalue vs statistic
+- **proteins with missing domains:** inlcude for permutations, remove from permutation-derived distribution before calculating p-value

 #### Probability of actual fold enrichment under the NULL distribution: How often specific domain fold enrichment among interactors of a specific viral protein (attribute of a viral_protein-human_domain pair) is observed as compared to any domain fold enrichment among interactors of that viral protein (attribute of a viral_protein, NULL distribution), the latter is derived from permutation mimicking as if viral protein was binding to a different set of human proteins

 Using fold enrichent as a statistic accounts for domain frequency in the background distribution.
 Background distribution of domain frequency in based on all human proteins with known PPI.

 Luckily, the network that we have is a bipartite undirected network (viral proteins - human proteins or human proteins - human domains).
-That means that we can shuffle interactions (links, edges) on the interface between viral and human proteins which is algorithmically quite fast even for large networks as compared to conventional unipartite undirected networks.
+That means that we can shuffle interactions (links, edges) on the interface between viral and human proteins which is algorithmically quite fast even for large networks as compared to randomising conventional unipartite undirected networks.

 One of the ways to describe the problem of finding domains that are likely to mediate interaction of human proteins with viral proteins is by drawing a network which has 3 types of elements: viral proteins (V1, V2, V3), human proteins (H1-10) and human domains (D1-10).